-I know theme parks are an obvious choice, and one people often avoid in half term, but the theme park are opening the Gangsta Granny ride in time for half term – a great new adventure in time for the holidays, and you can even stay in a Gangsta Granny themed room.
+I know theme parks are an obvious choice, and one people often avoid in half term, but the theme park boasts the awesome Gangsta Granny ride, CBeebies Land, Sea Life and more to explore, making it a great day out for all the family.

 13. Twycross Zoo

 Twycross Zoo is one of our favourite zoos and there are a whole host of savings for families throughout the half term week to help you enjoy the animals, play areas, splash park and more.